markcerqueira/javanote/README.md

 # javanote
 A Hello World Java project integrated with the Evernote SDK.
 A place to have a good time and create some notes, notebooks, and stuff.
+This code was developed and used for an Evernote workshop to introduce non-engineer Evernote employees from around the world to the Evernote API.
+The [hello-java][23] repository was covered before this repository to gain a basic grasp on Java and APIs.

+For more information on the Evernote SDK, visit the [Evernote Developer Center][20].
+Evernote is also hiring so check out the [Evernote Careers][21] page; let me know if you have any questions about working at Evernote!

 ## Setting Up